Lomo a lo pobre

+There are variants that replace steak with other types of meat, such as beef tenderloin or fillet, chicken, or fish such as conger eel, salmon, or hake.

 Etymology in Perú

-There are several possible origins for the term "a lo pobre."
+There are several possible origins for the term a lo pobre ("poor man's style").

-One is that it was named because of the irony of nineteenth-century Peruvian common folk eating similar dishes with an abundance of food and at a heavy price, despite their economic situation.
+One is that it was named because of the irony of nineteenth-century Peruvian common folk eating similar dishes with an abundance of food and at a high price, despite their economic situation.

 Alternatively, it may have originated due to the idea that poorer residents of Lima ate meat combined with carbohydrates, eggs, and rice, while higher-class individuals were associated with eating meat alone with a vegetable.
-Yet another possibility is that it is a derivation from "au Poivre" even though the preparations are quite different.
+Yet another possibility is that it is a derivation from au poivre ("with pepper") even though the preparations are quite different.

 Today it is consumed in lower- and upper-class restaurants, and there is no negative connotation associated with the dish.

-The term "a lo pobre" in Lima, Peru today may refer simply to the addition of a fried egg and is used in other dishes besides steak, such as grilled chicken breast (pechuga a lo pobre), rice (especially arroz chaufa), lomo saltado, salchipapas, or even hamburgers.
+The term a lo pobre in Lima today may refer simply to the addition of a fried egg and is used in other dishes besides steak, such as grilled chicken breast (pechuga a lo pobre), rice (especially arroz chaufa), lomo saltado, salchipapas, or even hamburgers.